aliaksandr960/xyzinferenceproxy/README.md

 ### Just simple script with XYZ(WMS, TFS) inference proxy in 180 lines of code

-- setup requirements from requirements.txt
+- setup requirements from requirements.txt file
 - set parameters inside script
 - put you model
 - run `uvicorn xyzinfereceproxy:app --port 9009` (or any other port number you want)